-The project narrative may not exceed 25 pages in length.
+The project narrative should not exceed 25 pages in length.
 Documentation supporting the assertions made in the narrative portion may also be provided, but should be limited to relevant information.
 If possible, Web site links to supporting documentation (including a more detailed discussion of the benefit-cost analysis) should be provided rather than copies of these materials.
 At the applicant's discretion, relevant materials provided previously to a Cognizant Modal Administration in support of a different DOT discretionary program (for example, New Starts or TIFIA) may be referenced and described as unchanged.
-To the extent referenced, this information need not be resubmitted for the TIGER Discretionary Grant application (although provision of a Web site link would facilitate DOT's consideration of the information).
+To the extent referenced, this information need not be resubmitted for the TIGER II Discretionary Grant application.
 DOT recommends use of appropriately descriptive file names (e.g., "Project Narrative," "Maps," "Memoranda of Understanding and Letters of Support," etc.) for all attachments.
 Cover pages and tables of contents do not count towards the 25-page limit for the narrative portion of the application, and the Federal wage rate certification and one-page update of the pre-application form (if necessary) may also be outside of the 25-page narrative.
-Otherwise, the only substantive portions of the application that should exceed the 25page limit are any supporting documents (including a more detailed discussion of the benefit-cost analysis)

-provided to support assertions or conclusions made in the 25-page narrative section.
+Otherwise, the only substantive portions of the application that should exceed the 25page limit are any supporting documents (including a more detailed discussion of the benefit-cost analysis) provided to support assertions or conclusions made in the 25-page narrative section.

-E. Contact Information
+${\it E.~Contact~Information}$